About the Walmsley Society

 A considerable amount of research into the life of Leo Walmsley has been undertaken by the Society and a biographical monograph, The Honey Gatherers by Peter J. Woods, was published in 1991 by Arestos Publications.
 This offers a critical study of his writing and gives an insight into his character.

 Further biographical information has been correlated and examined and the Society has built up a large archive from which a comprehensive biography has been prepared.
 Entitled Shells and Bright Stones, it was published by Smith Settle of Otley, Yorkshire, in May 2001.
-Having now almost sold out, there are just a few copies in softback and hardback remaining in our online bookshop.
+Having now almost sold out, there are just a few copies in hardback remaining in our online bookshop.

 Walmsley's widow, Stephanie, writes her own personal memories of their relationship in Autumn Gold (Fowey Rare Books, 1995).